anilsathyan7/Jigsaw-Net/README.md

 Solving jigsaw puzzles with deep CNN's .

-A jigsaw puzzle is a tiling puzzle that requires the assembly of often oddly shaped interlocking and tessellating pieces.
+A **jigsaw puzzle** is a tiling puzzle that requires the assembly of often oddly shaped interlocking and tessellating pieces.
 Each piece usually has a small part of a picture on it; when complete, a jigsaw puzzle produces a complete picture.

-Problem statement: Given an source image of size **NxN_** and shuffled image with block size of **BxB_**, our aim is to unscramble the shuffled jigsaw image to produce the original image.Here we limit ourselves to square shaped images where the tessellating pieces have *equal height and width*.The blocks should be square shaped and can have **four_** possible orientations i.e rotations in degrees - *{90,180,270,360}*.
+**Problem statement**: Given an source image of size *NxN* and shuffled image with block size of *BxB*, our aim is to unscramble the shuffled jigsaw image to produce the original image.Here we limit ourselves to **square shaped images** where the tessellating pieces have *equal height and width*.The blocks should be square shaped and can have *four* possible orientations i.e rotations in degrees - **{90,180,270,360}**.

-A direct permutation based approach to solve the puzzle will require an algorithm with exponential time complexity.Here we use a simple encoder decoder based CNN with two heads for block suffling and block rotations respectively, for solving the jigsaw puzzle in real-time.
+A **direct permutation** based approach to solve the puzzle will require an algorithm with **exponential time complexity**.Here we use a **simple encoder decoder based CNN with two heads for block suffling and block rotations** respectively, for solving the jigsaw puzzle in real-time.

 You may run the entire training, testing and data preparartion in Google Colaboratory with the IPython notebook.